-The TOE is AppGate SDP version 5.2.0.
+The TOE is Appgate SDP v5.4.

-AppGate SDP provides capabilities to control access of network-based users to network resources in physical, cloudbased and hybrid environments, using the approach to computer security known as the Software Defined Perimeter (SDP).
+Appgate SDP provides capabilities to control access of network-based users to network resources in physical, cloudbased and hybrid environments, using the approach to computer security known as the Software Defined Perimeter (SDP).

-The principle of operation is that Gateways are deployed in front of networked resource (application and server) infrastructure, effectively making it invisible on the network.
+The principle of operation is that Gateways are deployed in front of networked resource (application and server) infrastructure, effectively making those resources invisible to the outer network.
 A Controller defines access rights for users and devices (collectively, the Clients) on an individual basis.
 A Client establishes a secure TLS tunnel to the Controller, which authenticates the user.
 This process is based on verifying user claims within each session-including device posture and identity-before issuing Entitlement tokens to the user.
 The Client passes the issued Entitlement tokens on to the Gateways, which provision a firewall instance just for that user.
 The Gateway then translates the Entitlements into a set of individualized firewall rules.
 For each packet received from the Client, the correct rules allow, conditionally allow or block access to the network resources protected by the Gateway.